Application Server Horizontal Scaling

 How do we distribute traffic?

-If the secondary server has the same compute capacity as the primary server, 50% of the requests are routed to it.
+Since the secondary server has the same compute capacity as the primary server, 50% of the requests are routed to it.

 Scaling Down